2020- Ultimate Iditarod Winter Wonderland Tour

 Be Adventurous and Visit Alaska in the Winter!!
-This unique journey includes Aurora viewing in Alaska’s interior, a ride on the Aurora train south to Talkeetna and getting up close to Alaska’s wildlife in the winter including puffins, moose, bison and more.
+This unique journey includes Aurora viewing in Alaska’s interior, a visit to Denali National Park in the wintertime, a ride on the Aurora train south to Anchorage and getting up close to Alaska’s wildlife in the winter.
 Learn about the Iditarod Sled Dog race from an Iditarod musher during a special kennel visit prior to the start of the “Last Great Race” where you will be surrounded by fabulous four-legged athletes known as sled dogs before they hit the trail to Nome.

 This tour operates during the winter in Alaska, so expect cold temperatures, uneven and slippery surfaces (ice).
 Late night Aurora Viewing opportunities start on arrival day between 10pm and 3am.
 Prime viewing time is late evening through the wee hours of the morning.
 So plan on channeling your inner teenager and stay up way past a normal bedtime!
 Some days are long and active, but the choice is yours as to how much you participate in each day’s events.

 To quickly check availability, please link: 2020 Availability!

 Arrive into Fairbanks, the Golden Heart City.
 Transfer via hotel courtesy shuttle (or purchase a meet and greet from Premier).
 This evening, board your deluxe motorcoach for a night of Aurora Borealis Viewing.
 Enjoy a warm nonalcoholic beverage this evening.
 Overnight Fairbanks.